Queens: Economy

 Several large companies have their headquarters in Queens, including watchmaker Bulova, based in East Elmhurst; internationally renowned piano manufacturer Steinway & Sons in Astoria; Glacéau, the makers of Vitamin Water, headquartered in Whitestone; and JetBlue Airways, an airline based in Long Island City.

 Long Island City is a major manufacturing and back-office center.
 Flushing is a major commercial hub for Chinese American and Korean American businesses, while Jamaica is the major civic and transportation hub for the borough.

 Queens is home to Resorts World New York City which is the only casino hotel in New York City.
-They are actively bidding for a full casino license which would allow the resort to be redeveloped into an integrated resort.
-Another proposed integrated resort with a casino, Hard Rock Hotel & Casino Metropolitan Park has also been proposed to be built adjacent to CitiField if awarded a full casino license.
+The resort will be redeveloped into an integrated resort after securing a full casino license.
+Hard Rock Hotel & Casino Metropolitan Park will be built next to CitiField after being awarded a full casino license as well.
+Both these projects will be completed by 2030, making Queens home to two integrated resorts.